Newer vehicle models have the advantage of many safety features, including the safety feature that…

 - How much traveling do you plan on doing once at your destination?

-Most, if not all, airlines will accept child safety seats as checked baggage for no additional charge. regardless of what your family decides, even traveling on a cheaper travel car seat can be a great strategy.
+Most, if not all, airlines will accept child safety seats as checked baggage for no additional charge.
+Regardless of what your family decides, even traveling with a cheaper travel car seat can be a great strategy.

 How do I know if the adult safety belt fits properly on my 8-year-old?

 Once children reach the age, height, or weight limit, many are eager to get out of the booster seat.
 Many children can stop using restraints at 8 years old, with some states requiring age 8 or 80 pounds.
 However, not all 8-year-olds will be tall enough.
-Check out our tips to determine whether it’s safe to allow them to sit with a regular seatbelt and without the booster seat:
+Check out our tips to determine whether it’s safe to allow them to sit with only a regular seatbelt:

-- Have your child sit (without the booster seat) straight up against the back of the vehicle seat, and see if whether or not his or her knees bend over the edge of the seat.
+- Have your child sit (without the booster seat) straight up against the back of the vehicle seat, and see if his or her knees bend over the edge of the seat.

-- Make sure the seat belt over their lap stays low and tight across your child’s lap.
-If not, they must stay on the booster seat.
+- Make sure the seat belt stays low and tight across your child’s lap.
+If it does not, they must stay on the booster seat.